Public housing estates in Sheung Shui: On Shing Court

 On Shing Court (安盛苑) is a HOS court in Sheung Shui, near Tin Ping Estate.
-It has only 1 block built in 1990.
+It had only one block built in 1990.

 Sunningdale Garden

 Sunningdale Garden (順欣花園) is a PSPS housing estate in Sheung Shui Town, near Sheung Shui Town Centre and Shek Wu Hui.
-It has 4 blocks built in 1992.
+It had four blocks built in 1992.

 Tai Ping Estate

-Tai Ping Estate (太平邨) is a mixed public and TPS housing estate consisting of 4 residential buildings completed in 1989.
+Tai Ping Estate (太平邨) is a mixed public and TPS housing estate consisting of four residential buildings completed in 1989.
 Some of the flats were sold to tenants through Tenants Purchase Scheme Phase 5 in 2002.

 Tin Ping Estate

 Tin Ping Estate (天平邨) is the northernmost mixed public and TPS housing estate in Sheung Shui Town.
-It consists of 7 residential buildings completed between 1986 and 1990.
+It consists of seven residential buildings completed between 1986 and 1990.
 Some of the flats were sold to tenants through Tenants Purchase Scheme Phase 3 in 2000.

 Tsui Lai Garden

 Tsui Lai Garden (翠麗花園) is a PSPS housing estate in Sheung Shui Town, near North District Sports Ground.
-It has 6 blocks built in 1990.
+It has six blocks built in 1990.

 Yuk Po Court

 Yuk Po Court (旭埔苑) is an HOS housing estate in Sheung Shui Town, near Choi Yuen Estate and Sheung Shui station.
-It has totally 8 blocks built in 1982.
+It had eight blocks built in 1982.